chrum/ngx-autosize/README.md

 ## Use Example:

 Add the declaration to your @NgModule:
+**IMPORTANT !!!** you need to do it for every module that will be autosizing textareas ;)
 ```typescript
 import {AutosizeModule} from 'ngx-autosize';